Treats asthma, bronchitis, and other lung disorders.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Tell your doctor if you are taking heart medicine, blood pressure medicine, or medicine to treat depression.
+- Make sure your doctor knows if you are also taking a heart or blood pressure medicine or medicine to treat depression.

 Warnings While Using This Medicine